sundials-codes/sundials-manyvector-demo/README.tex.md

 * [et] = kg / m / s$^2$

+* [\mathbf{c}_i] = kg / m$^3$

 Note: the fluid portion of the above description follows section 7.3.1-7.3.3 of https://www.theoretical-physics.net/dev/fluid-dynamics/euler.html

-This program solves the problem using a finite volume spatial semi-discretization over a uniform grid of dimensions `nx` x `ny` x `nz`, with fluxes calculated using a 5th-order WENO reconstruction.
+This program solves the above problem using a finite volume spatial semi-discretization over a uniform grid of dimensions `nx` x `ny` x `nz`, with fluxes calculated using a 5th-order FD-WENO reconstruction.
 The spatial domain uses a 3D domain decomposition approach for parallelism over `nprocs` MPI processes, with layout `npx` x `npy` x `npz` defined automatically via the `MPI_Dims_create` utility routine.
 The minimum size for any dimension is 3, so to run a two-dimensional test in the yz-plane, one could specify `nx=3` and `ny=nz=200` -- when run in parallel, only 'active' spatial dimensions (those with extent greater than 3) will be parallelized.
 Each fluid field ($\rho$, $m_x$, $m_y$, $m_z$ and $e_t$) is stored in its own parallel `N_Vector` object.
-Chemical tracers at a given spatial location are collocated into a single serial `N_Vector` object.
-The five fluid vectors and the array of tracer vectors are combined together to form the full "solution" vector $w$ using the `MPIManyVector` `N_Vector` module.
-The resulting initial-value problem is solved using a temporally-adaptive explicit Runge Kutta method from ARKode's ARKStep module.
-The solution is output to disk using parallel HDF5, and solution statistics are optionally output to the screen at specified frequencies, and run statistics are printed at the end.
+Chemical species at all spatial locations over a single MPI rank are collocated into a single serial `N_Vector` object.
+The five fluid vectors and the chemical species vector are combined together to form the full "solution" vector $w$ using the `MPIManyVector` `N_Vector` module.
+For non-reactive flows, the resulting initial-value problem is solved using a temporally-adaptive explicit Runge Kutta method from ARKode's ARKStep module.
+For problems involving [typically stiff] chemical reactions, the multirate initial-value problem is solved using ARKode's MRIStep module, wherein the gas dynamics equations are evolved explicitly at the 'slow' time scale, while the chemical kinetics are evolved using a temporally-adaptive, diagonally-implicit Runge--Kutta method from ARKode's ARKStep module.
+These MPI rank-local implicit systems are solved using the default modified Newton nonlinear solver, with a custom linear solver that solves each rank-local linear system using the SUNLinSol_KLU sparse-direct linear solver module.
+Solutions are output to disk using parallel HDF5, solution statistics are optionally output to the screen at specified frequencies, and run statistics are printed at the end of the simulation.

-Individual test problems may be uniquely specified through an input file and auxiliarly source code file(s) that should be linked with this main routine at compile time.
-By default, all codes are built with no chemical tracers; however, this may be controlled at compilation time using the `NVAR` preprocessor directive, corresponding to the number of unknowns at any spatial location.
+Individual test problems are uniquely specified through an input file and auxiliarly source code file(s) that should be linked with this main routine at compile time.
+By default, all codes are built with no chemical species; however, this may be controlled at compilation time using the `NVAR` preprocessor directive, corresponding to the number of unknowns at any spatial location.
-Hence, the [default] minimum value for `NVAR` is 5, so for a calculation with 4 chemical tracers the code should be compiled with the preprocessor flag `-DNVAR=9`.
+Hence, the [default] minimum value for `NVAR` is 5, so for a calculation with 4 chemical species the code should be compiled with the preprocessor flag `-DNVAR=9`.
 An example of this is provided in the `Makefile` when building `compile_test.exe`, and may be emulated for user-defined problems.